nikitakumari014/Image-Classifier-Using-CNN/README.md

 # Image-Classifier-Using-CNN

 ## Description
 This project is an image classifier that utilizes Convolutional Neural Networks (CNNs) and computer vision techniques to classify images of happy and sad individuals.
-The model is built using TensorFlow, a popular deep learning framework, and showcases proficiency in machine learning, neural networks, and image recognition.
+The model is built using TensorFlow, a popular deep-learning framework, and showcases proficiency in machine learning, neural networks, and image recognition.
 The trained model achieved an impressive 98% accuracy in classifying images, demonstrating its high accuracy and reliability.

 ## Features